ament/ament_cmake/ament_cmake_core/doc/resource_index.md

                     `-- foo  # Contains XML describing the rqt plugin
 ```

-But in that case if I just look at the share folder for `foo` and don't have knowledge of this system, then I don't see that you have any plugins.
+But in that case if someone just looks at the share folder for `foo` and doesn't have knowledge of this system, then they don't see that you have any plugins.
 Instead you should do it like this:

 ```